BonsaiDen/JavaScript-Garden/doc/closures.md

 In the above example `Counter` returns **two** closures.
 The function `increment` as well as the function `get`.
-Both of these functions keep a **reference** to the scope of `Counter` and therefore always have access to the `count` variable that was defined in that **very** scope.
+Both of these functions keep a **reference** to the scope of `Counter` and, therefore, always have access to the `count` variable that was defined in that **very** scope.

 ### Why private variables work